 - by completing a semester-long reading knowledge course such as UNC's French 601 with a grade of "P" or higher

-- by completing an intermediate language course such as UNC's French 204, French 212 or Dutch 404
+- by completing an intermediate language course or above such as UNC's French 204, French 212 or Dutch 404 or Duke’s French 204 or Greek 332

 - by taking a translation exam of a text, to be administered by the Director of Graduate Studies